Moving Terraform State from Local Files to Azure Storage

 }

-Now dev and prod have completely separate state files.
+Dev and prod now have completely separate state files.
 No chance of accidentally applying dev changes to prod.

 State versioning

-Enabled blob versioning to protect against accidental state deletion or corruption:
+I enabled blob versioning to protect against accidental deletion or corruption:

 az storage account blob-service-properties update \